-Module coordinator Prof. Dr. Wellner, Prof. Dr. Gerhard Integration in curriculum 1., 2. or 3. semester Credit points 6 ECTS Total workload 180 hrs.
-Module type Elective (General Management) Duration One semester Module frequency and language Winter semester (in English) ⊠ Summer semester (in English) ⊠ Method of examination and grading procedure Written exam (90 min., 50%) plus group presentation/written essay (50%).
-All parts have to be successfully passed.
+Module coordinator Prof. Dr. Rogers, Prof. Dr. Wellner, Prof. Dr. Gerhard Lecturers in summer semester 2025: Wellner / Wynder Integration in curriculum 1., 2. or 3. semester Credit points 6 ECTS Total workload 180 hrs.
+Module type Elective (General Management) Duration One semester Module frequency and language Winter semester (in English) ⊠ Summer semester (in English) ⊠ Method of examination and grading procedure Presentation/case study (50%) / examination (90 min, 50%) Presentation (20 min) on a Key Reading Topic or Case Study (50%).
+Most semesters part of the course takes place in a 2-day off-site setting known as a "Wild West Show" (compensation for non-attendance: 2000 words academic paper).
+Details advised during the first lecture every semester.
+Additionally there is a written exam of 90 minutes (50%).
+The combination of exam and presentation is linking the academic necessity of cases/current topics and know how in global strategic management.
+This adds value to the course and provides students with a suitable balance of applied learning and didactics.
 Prerequisites Successfully completed an introductory course on Strategic Management.
 Learning objectives and skills The key objective is provision of the application of analytical skills in global strategy.
 Students will be able to successfully apply the contents of strategy (tools/techniques) to international settings.
 They will competently analyze global contexts and assess MNC options.
 Students will be capable of applying academic models to real-life or case-simulated international business situations.
-In separate seminars based on current key readings the stu- dents will become well versed in the art of scientific writing, us- ing original sources as opposed to standard textbook material.
+In separate seminars based on current key readings the students will become well versed in the art of scientific writing, using original sources as opposed to standard textbook material.
 Students will understand how to combine academic theory and practical applications in Strategic Management in a global environment.
 In particular, they analyse the current status of operations and research in global strategic management.
 Students apply their case know how to current topics and theoretical topics in the lecture, group work and presentation.
 Besides the course contents, students learn to interact in multinational groups during their group work/presentation and enhance their presentation skills during presentations.
 During the course students participate in an offsite to enrich academic discussions with international guest lectures from partner universities and industry representatives.
 In this respect they create added value for participating companies, international guest lecturers or research theory.
-Module content The course covers the following topics: A global perspective: matching the firm's strategies and products and dealing with ethical, social and/or cultural responsibilities.
-Strategic analysis, strategy development and implementation.
+Module content The course covers the following topics:

+A global perspective: matching the firm's strategies and products and dealing with ethical, social and/or cultural responsibilities.
 Hidden Champions Global Trade considerations.
 German Success factors in International Trade Leadership and innovation in an international setting.
 Review of strategy theories and international expansion.
 Managing M&As, including strategic negotiations.
 Key readings covering current issues in global strategy from leading academic journals.
-Selected specific strategic topics (innovation, internationalization, M&A, Free Trade deals).
 Teaching and learning method Lectures; Group work; presentations, cases, written assignment.
 The module is a blend of international guest lectures, company cooperation, theory in lecture and group work/discussions.
 Module compatibility International Finance, Management Accounting, (Trade) Economics, Leadership and Management Literature (excerpt) Holt and Wigginton International Management.
-Johnson, G. /Scholes, K./Whittington, R.: Exploring Strategy, Text & Cases, Pearson / Prentice Hall Academic and practice-oriented journal articles (English and German articles) as required.
-Current international and national newspapers i.e. The economist, Financial Times, Handelsblatt, HBR, Manager Magazin Lecture notes and hand outs, plus current articles as well as current Management Magazines Workload in full hours (= 60 minutes) 52 hrs.
-Contact Hours 23 hrs.
-Preparations of classes, mandatory reading 20 hrs.
-Post processing of the lecture 20 hrs.
-Group work / tutorials 40 hrs.
-Written assignment / presentation 25 hrs.
-Preparation for exam Total workload: 180 hrs/ 6 ECTS
+Original journal articles (English and German articles) as required.
+All literature available in Intranet.
+Workload in full hours (= 60 minutes) 65 hrs.
+Contact Hours 20 hrs.
+Preparations of classes, mandatory reading 15 hrs.
+Post processing of the lecture 35 hrs.
+Written assignment 45 hrs.
+Preparation for exam/ presentation Total workload: 180 hrs/ 6 ECTS